CloudLabsAI-Azure/PowerApps-in-a-day/02_Microsoft_Dataverse.md

 - Exercise 2: Custom Tables and Columns
 - Exercise 3: Connect the data from the Canvas App

-Microsoft Dataverse

-### Lab Prerequisites

-This is the second lab in a series covering Power Apps Canvas Apps, Microsoft Dataverse, Power Apps Model-driven Apps, and Power Automate.
-The assumption is that you have successfully completed the initial part of setting up an environment as described in the **Lab Overview and Pre-requisites** **(Page 1 of lab guide)**.

-If you have not completed building the Power Apps Canvas App in Module 1, you can use the partially completed version of the lab package in the **C:\LabFiles\PowerApps-in-a-day\Completed for students\Module 1** folder.
-Follow the instructions in the document **Importing Module 1
-Completed** before proceeding with this module.

 ## Exercise 1: Exploring Microsoft Dataverse

 In this exercise, you will explore Microsoft Dataverse standard Tables.
 Tables in Microsoft Dataverse are like tables in a